Newbrict/bitcoin-prices/README.md

 bitcoin-prices
 ==============
+# This isn't being worked on anymore, no guarantee that anything is functional
-####simple script that gives you the last price (and change) on:
+#### simple script that gives you the last price (and change) on:
   * Coinbase
   * Bitstamp
   * Btc-e
   * BtcChina

-if you found this usefull I appreciate donations :>
-BTC: 1BmqNSZt5kSHvHbAFqMjKNTcpfX2MyTWZk

 You can add any exchange you like by making a folder in exchanges named what
 you want the exchange to appear as, and creating the api.sh & price.sh within it